 In any case, Chef Keller has put together excellent menus and utterly delicious food coupled with excellent service by his experience staff, several of whom we recognized from the previous regime.
 The dining room remains elegant, and each table features a candle, a pepper mill, a salt bowl and butter.
 Some of the dishes are labeled “Josef’s Brasserie.”

 We always start by ordering wine to go with the meal, and usually splurge on a whole bottle since there are several courses: popovers, salad, entrée and dessert.
-There are also half bottles, or you could skip it and drink water or soft drinks.
+There are also half bottles, or you could skip it and drink water or soft drinks, just get your drink on!!

 Every meal at Keller’s Cauldron starts with his famous Woodbox popovers, which were piping hot and delicious and served with Vermont Creamery butter.
 His popovers are perhaps slightly saltier (and maybe less sweet) than ours are, but they really are exceptional.
 And turning out 40-50 of them all hot at the same time to deliver to the tables is an excellent trick.
 We ever were offered seconds.